 Surprisingly, the CCI has taken a somewhat unconventional approach in cases relating to anticompetitive agreements.
 Notably, in India, it is the distribution chain that has been in the limelight for anticompetitive practices.
-The CCI, in as many as eight cases, has penalized various trade associations of chemists and druggists for imposing certain conditions on their members to be in contravention of Section 3(3) of the Competition Act, 2002 (Competition Act).
-Section 3(3) of the Competition Act, 2002 (Competitive agreements; it provides for certain types of conducts that are deemed per se anticompetitive.
-The CCI, in these eight cases, held the imposition of such conditions by the associations to directly or indirectly result in controlling the prices and supply of drugs through concerted and restrictive practices, thereby violating Section 3(3).
+The CCI, in as many as eight cases,5 has penalized various trade associations of chemists and druggists for imposing certain conditions on their members to be in contravention of Section 3(3) of the Competition Act, 2002 (Competition Act).
+Section 3(3) of the Competition Act is the equivalent of the colloquial per se anticompetitive agreements; it provides for certain types of conducts that are deemed per se anticompetitive.6 The CCI, in these eight cases, held the imposition of such conditions by the associations to directly or indirectly result in controlling the prices and supply of drugs through concerted and restrictive practices, thereby violating Section 3(3).

 The novelty of these cases however, is not so much in the substantive assessment of the conduct but the unprecedented enforcement by the CCI.
-The CCI in all these cases imposed a fine of 10 percent of the aggregate turnover of these associations-the maximum penalty leviable for anticompetitive practices.
-Not only did the CCI impose maximum penalties in these cases, some of them happened to be the few where the CCI has also prosecuted individual officers for infringement under Section 48 of the Competition Act.
-Further, the CCI-again for the first time-also issued a notice in public interest, specifically highlighting the anticompetitive practices of the trade associations.
+The CCI in all these cases imposed a fine of 10 percent of the aggregate turnover of these associations-the maximum penalty leviable for anticompetitive practices.7 Not only did the CCI impose maximum penalties in these cases, some of them happened to be the few where the CCI has also prosecuted individual officers for infringement under Section 48 of the Competition Act.8 Further, the CCI-again for the first time-also issued a notice in public interest, specifically highlighting the anticompetitive practices of the trade associations.9